-As Sal entertains her grandparents with Phoebe's outrageous story, her own story begins to unfold - the story of a thirteen-year-old girl whose only wish is to be reunited with her missing mother.
+Thirteen-year-old Salamanca Tree Hiddle travels with her eccentric grandparents.
+Along the way, she entertains them with an outrageous story, and her own story begins to unfold - the story of a girl whose only wish is to be reunited with her missing mother.